-If the data collection instruments require updates during study implementation, the protocol data manager will coordinate that process.
-Final sign-off by the protocol chair(s), co-chairs (if applicable), DAID MO, and statistician(s) is required for new and updated data collection instruments.
+If the data collection instruments require updates during study implementation, the PDM will coordinate that process.
+Final sign-off by the protocol chair(s), DAID MO, and statistician(s) is required for new and updated data collection instruments.

 11.1.7.1 Collection of Gender Identity